WT-26/Software-Requirements-Documentation/README.md

 ## 3.6 Design Constraints
 ### 3.6.1 External Standards and Regulatory Requirements
 a) Data Privacy and Security:
-FERPA Compliance:
-- Ensures protection of student education records.
-- Restricts access to authorized personnel.
-- Applies to student profiles, club memberships, and event history.
-- Requires audit logging for access to personally identifiable information (PII).

-University Data Governance Policies:
-- Enforces proper classification of user data such as confidential or internal.
-- Defines retention periods for student data.
-For example automatic deletion post-graduation.
-- Mandates secure handling, including backups and controlled deletion.
+- FERPA Compliance: The platform must comply with the Family Educational Rights and Privacy Act to protect students' educational and activity records.

+- University Data Governance: The system must follow internal policies regarding the collection, storage, retention, and access of student data.

+- Role-Based Access: Data visibility must be restricted according to user roles (e.g., students, club presidents, admins).

-- Implements role-based access control to prevent data overexposure.
+- Audit Logging: All access to sensitive personal data must be logged for accountability and review.

 b) Security Standards:
-OWASP Top 10 Compliance:
-- Protects against common web security threats, such as SQL injection, Cross-Site Scripting (XSS), Cross-Site Request Forgery (CSRF), broken authentication and sensitive data exposure.
+- OWASP Top 10 Compliance: The system must be protected against common vulnerabilities such as SQL injection, XSS, CSRF, and broken authentication.

+- HTTPS Protocol: All data exchanges between clients and servers must be encrypted using HTTPS with valid SSL/TLS certificates.

-- Ensures input validation, proper session handling, and secure configurations.
+- Secure Coding Practices: Input validation, session management, and secure authentication mechanisms must be implemented to reduce risk.
-- Encourages use of secure coding practices throughout development.

-HTTPS Enforcement:
-- All system communication must use HTTPS (TLS encryption).
-- Automatic redirection from HTTP to HTTPS for all traffic.
-- Implementation of valid SSL/TLS certificates.
-- Use of HTTP Strict Transport Security (HSTS) headers for added security.
+- HSTS Enforcement: HTTP Strict Transport Security headers should be used to ensure all communication is securely routed.

 c) Accessibility Standards:
-WCAG 2.1 Compliance (Level AA):
-- Adheres to international accessibility guidelines to support users with disabilities.
-- Ensures all content is perceivable, operable, understandable, and robust.
-- Key implementations include:
-  - Keyboard navigability (no mouse required).
-  - Alt text for images and meaningful icons.
-  - High contrast between text and background.
-  - Clear error messaging and form validation cues.
+- WCAG 2.1 Level AA Compliance: The platform must be accessible to users with disabilities by adhering to Web Content Accessibility Guidelines.

+- Keyboard Navigation: All interactive elements must be operable without a mouse.

-  - Support for screen readers using semantic HTML and ARIA roles.
+- Screen Reader Support: Pages must use semantic HTML and ARIA roles for compatibility with assistive technologies.

-Responsive Design:
-- Ensures usability across a wide range of devices (desktop, tablet, mobile).
-- Uses flexible layouts and breakpoints for screen size adaptability.
-- Implements scalable font sizes, fluid grids, and optimized mobile navigation.
+- Responsive Design: The interface must adapt fluidly to different screen sizes and orientations.

 ### 3.6.2 Project Limitations
 a) Time Constraint
-- The system must be designed, developed, tested, and deployed within the academic semester (4–5 months).
+- The platform must be completed within one academic semester (approximately 4–5 months).

-- Advanced features like AI integration or analytics may be excluded due to time restrictions.
+- Due to limited time, complex features such as analytics, AI, or predictive dashboards are not in scope.

 b) Budget Constraint
 - The project must utilize free and open-source tools and platforms.